psu13/mutable-hakyll/posts/things-that-wont-make-your-pictures-better.md

 #### Weight and Weather Sealing

-Every time I hear someone gripe about not being able to buy a camera body because it is insufficient build quality, and in particular if it is not "sealed against the elements" all I do is snicker and think of this photo.net thread about [skydiving with a D-Rebel](https://archive.ph/Fii5M).
+Every time I hear someone gripe about not being able to buy a camera body because it is of insufficient build quality, and in particular if it is not "sealed against the elements" all I do is snicker and think of this photo.net thread about [skydiving with a D-Rebel](https://archive.ph/Fii5M).